Healthy recipes using eggs, tips and hacks to use eggs

 Separating Eggs

-If you need to separate the yolk and the white the easiest way is when the eggs are cold.
-There are many gadgets available to separate them for you but I find the easiest way is to keep the yolk in the shell as you crack it!
+If you need to separate the yolk and the white, the easiest way is when the eggs are cold.
+There are many gadgets available to separate them for you, but I find the easiest way is to keep the yolk in the shell as you crack it!
+Remember to check recipes using eggs to see if they need separating.

 Picking up a Dropped Egg

-We have all done it haven’t we, dropped an egg all over the floor when making a healthy lunch with eggs in a rush and struggled to pick it up.
-The easiest way to pick it up is to tip salt over it and when that sets pick it up using a damp piece of kitchen roll.
+We have all done it, haven’t we, dropped an egg all over the floor when making a healthy lunch with eggs in a rush and struggled to pick it up.
+The easiest way to pick it up is to tip salt over it and when that is set pick it up using a damp piece of kitchen roll.

 Another way of picking it up is to use a brush and dustpan.
-This sounds bizarre but it really does work!
+This sounds bizarre, but it does work!
 This is one of my favourite tips for eggs.

 Boiling Eggs

-Cooled boiled eggs are great with salads or even as a snack.
+Cooled-boiled eggs are great with salads or even as a snack.
+You can enjoy them without needing recipes using eggs, just have them as a snack!

 Poaching eggs